samuel-js/api-design-music-database/README.md

 [Postman Documentation](https://documenter.getpostman.com/view/10357939/Szf9VSUr)

 To test the endpoints, you must send the request with user access token in Authorization header, which are provided in `setup.sh`.
 If the token expires, new tokens can be obtained for the "Editor" roll at the [Authorization page](https://sanabria.eu.auth0.com/authorize?audience=wmd-api&response_type=token&client_id=gcSZ07udVbxJHpvQBvkzqOdpkI9ik6Ol&redirect_uri=https://world-music-database.herokuapp.com)

+A postman collection is also provided in the repository with everything setup.

 ## Testing
 To run the tests, run